⚖️ Understanding The Law the Right Way | Terry Stops Explained — Pat-Downs and Legal Limits (Chapter Five)

 Refusal to answer does not create suspicion by itself.

-However, officers may continue the stop for a reasonable time to investigate.
+However, officers may continue a stop for a reasonable time to investigate.

-Once the reason for the stop is resolved, the detention must end.
+Once the reason for the stop is resolved, detention must end.

 A Terry stop does not permit a general search.